appsmedatailia/fxa-stackbit-builder/src/pages/lp/free-amazon-fba-product-research-tools/index.md

 seo:
   type: stackbit_page_meta
   description: >-
-    Validate Product Ideas To Discover Your Next Best-Seller!
-With Our Free Product Research Tools.
+    Are you an Amazon seller looking for your next best seller product?
+Validate your product ideas with our Free Product Research Tools
   extra:
     - name: 'og:type'
       value: article